danshirley1/farm-simulator/README.md

 - Forms part of some other practical test/ an extension of this test, yet to be further specified

 Therefore I am going to calculate the 3 simple emission scopes for each of the 11 farms based on just their purchase history.

+Update - I have taken this as far as I can for now, enough for us to discuss.
+Things that I would do next are:

+- Pre-populate the drop down options from a GET request to the server to get options for purchases, not a problem
+- Add the actual purchases field options in the form - hard coded in the server code for now as have demonstrated form techniques
+- Form validation server side
+- Get to the bottom of the required calculations
+- All of which is simply a matter of time

+Speak later, kind regards - Dan Shirley